snehasaisneha/saisneha.com/content/posts/defaang/defaang_02_mail_cloud.md

 1. **Calendar** - preferably self hosted, let's me send evites and rsvp's from my own server, allows me to use a CalDav compatible client.
 2. **Finalise Cloud Storage** - there's going to be lots of experimentation here, do stay tuned for special episodes focusing on specific technical problems.
 3. **Self Hosted End-to-end-Encrypted Jitsi Instance**: Self explanatory.
 I want an instance that also supports authentication, so only I can start a meeting.
 4. **Messaging** - leave WhatsApp once and for all!
-I want to make WhatsApp a place for logistics and planning, and move all important convos/gc's away from it - this is very ambitious but I am weirdly hopeful.
+I want to make WhatsApp a place for logistics and planning, and move all important convos/gc's away from it - this is very ambitious but I am hopeful.
 5. **Browser**: I've been using Arc Browser for a while, and have switched up my default search engine to DuckDuckGo.
 But I also want to leave the Chromium world - and so exploring the best options there.
 6. **VS Code**: I want to leave VS Code, even though I've disabled the telemetry settings.
 I'd like to use a community fork, like [VS Codium](https://vscodium.com/).
 7. **Adding email support to this newsletter!**: I want to add a way for people to subscribe to this website, and make the final migration away from substack.
 Doing this in a way that doesn't share people's emails with any unsavoury third parties - that's the reason for the hold up.
 I'm exploring a few options.
 I also want to eventually add comment support.
 Currently, you can sign up using the atom feed [here](https://saisneha.com/posts/index.xml).